codeigniter4/CodeIgniter4/user_guide_src/source/installation/index.rst

 - If you would like the simple "download & go" install that CodeIgniter3 is known for, choose the manual installation.

+However you choose to install and run CodeIgniter4, the `user guide <https://codeigniter4.github.io/userguide/>`_ is accessible online.

+.. note:: Before using CodeIgniter 4, make sure that your server meets the
+    :doc:`requirements </intro/requirements>`, in particular the PHP
+    version and the PHP extensions that are needed.
+    You may find that you have to uncomment the ``php.ini`` "extension" lines to enable "curl" and "intl", for instance.

 .. toctree::
     :titlesonly: